Fact

-It is no secret that good nutrition can help reduce the risk of older adults contracting a number of illnesses.
+It is no secret that good nutrition can help reduce the risk of older adults contracting several illnesses.
 Proper nourishment can also help to keep older adults healthy, active, and independently living in their communities.

 There are a variety of factors that can affect one's nutritional status and older adults are already at a higher risk of malnutrition compared to younger adults.